suncoast-devs/handbook/lessons/css-responsive/building-html-css-mobile-first.md

 ## Adding more content and changing style when the page is wider.

-When the page is wider let's make a number of changes:
+When the page is wider let's make several changes:

 1. When wider, let's put the list of team members on the side.
 We'll make this happen via `flexbox`
 2. When wider, let's replace our text at the top of the page with our logo

-To achieve this we can add CSS rules to our page that only apply under certain conditions.
+To achieve this, we can add CSS rules to our page that only apply under certain conditions.
 We do this with a new element called a `media query` -- The _media query_ works by using the `@media` directive and a conditional statement that controls when the contained CSS rules apply.